bitcoin/bitcoin/README.md

-Chaincoin Core staging tree 0.13.99
+Chaincoin Core staging tree 0.16.00
 ===============================

-THIS IS AN ALPHA VERSION - DO NOT USE FOR MINING OR MERCHANT APPLICATIONS!!!
+THIS IS A BETA VERSION - DO NOT USE FOR MINING OR MERCHANT APPLICATIONS!!!
 ===============================